Inclusive fitness: Parent–offspring conflict and optimization

 i.e., K is between 1 and 2.
 The benefit is greater than the cost but is less than twice the cost.
 In this case, the parent would wish the offspring to behave as if r is 1 between siblings, although it is actually presumed to be 1/2 or closely approximated by 1/2.
 In other words, a parent would wish its offspring to give up ten offspring in order to raise 11 nieces and nephews.
 The offspring, when not manipulated by the parent, would require at least 21 nieces and nephews to justify the sacrifice of 10 of its own offspring.

 The parent is trying to maximize its number of grandchildren, while the offspring is trying to maximize the number of its own offspring equivalents (via offspring and nieces and nephews) it produces.
 If the parent cannot manipulate the offspring and therefore loses in the conflict, the grandparents with the fewest grandchildren seem to be selected for.
-In other words, if the parent has no influence on the offspring's behavior, grandparents with fewer grandchildren increase in frequency in the population.
+In other words, if the parent has no influence on the offspring's behaviour, grandparents with fewer grandchildren increase in frequency in the population.

 By extension, parents with the fewest offspring will also increase in frequency.

-This seems to go against Ronald A. Fisher's "Fundamental Theorem of Natural Selection" which states that the change in fitness over the course of a generation equals the variance in fitness at the beginning of the generation.
-Variance is defined as the square of a quantity— standard deviation — and as a square must always be positive (or zero).
+This seems to go against Ronald Fisher's "Fundamental Theorem of Natural Selection" which states that the change in fitness over the course of a generation equals the variance in fitness at the beginning of the generation.
+Variance is defined as the square of a quantity—standard deviation —and as a square must always be positive (or zero).
 That would imply that e fitness could never decrease as time passes.
-This goes along with the intuitive idea that you can't select for lower fitness.
+This goes along with the intuitive idea that lower fitness cannot be selected for.
 During parent-offspring conflict, the number of stranger equivalents reared per offspring equivalents reared is going down.

-It is considerations of this phenomenon that have caused Orlove (1979) and Grafen (2006) to say that nothing is being maximized.
+Consideration of this phenomenon caused Orlove (1979) and Grafen (2006) to say that nothing is being maximized.